bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

     return dataLines;
 }
 ```
-(I'll end up using this quite often for the other days.)
+I ended up using this quite often for the other days to parse the input data lines.

 Second, I need those strings converted to integer values to calculate areas and volumes.
-I ended up with a `std::vector<int64_t>` of length 3 times the number of boxes: length, width, and height for each boxes.
+I ended up with a `int64_t` array of length 3 times the number of boxes: length, width, and height for each boxes.
 From there, the device code looks very similar to Day 1:

 ```c++
     // Paper for this thread